 The District shall establish guidelines to determine a student’s level of academic and social skills when that student is being considered for advancement through the primary program.
 A student who is at least five (5) years of age, but less than six (6) years of age on or before October 1, may be enrolled in the second level of the primary program in keeping with the process set out in Kentucky Administrative Regulation.5

+Beginning with the 2017-2018 school year, the following provisions shall apply:

+A child who becomes five (5) by August 1 may enter primary school and may advance through the primary program without regard to age in accordance with KRS 158.031.
+A child who becomes six (6) by August 1 shall attend public school unless s/he qualifies for an exemption as provided by law.

+A child who is six (6) years of age, or who may become six (6) years of age by August 1, shall attend public school or qualify for an exemption as provided by KRS 159.030.2

-STUDENTS A09.121
+STUDENTS AH09.121

 (Continued)